GSA/idmanagement.gov/_who/pacs-training.md

 Authorized service providers offer manufacturer training for installing, configuring, and maintaining PACSs: [GSA Multiple Award Schedule (MAS)](https://www.gsa.gov/technology/technology-purchasing-programs/mas-information-technology){:target="_blank"}{:rel="noopener noreferrer"}.
 This training can be tailored to your agency, facility, implementation features, operational policies, and procedures.
 This training should be planned during the Procurements phase.

 ### Industry Certifications
-Industry certifications are vendor-neutral and standards-based.
+Industry certifications are vendor neutral and standards based.
 GSA requires that all work performed on approved PACS for GSA-managed facilities must be designed and installed by a Certified System Engineer for ICAM PACS (CSEIP).
 The [CSEIP Program](https://www.securetechalliance.org/activities-certified-system-engineer-icam-pacs-training-and-certification-program/){:target="_blank"}{:rel="noopener noreferrer"} trains those who implement solutions related to OMB M-05-24 and OMB M-19-17.

-Additional certification opportunities are offered by commercial vendors.
+Commercial vendors offer additional certification opportunities.

 ### GSA PACS Reverse Industry Day Conference (2018)